andrewt0301/static-analysis-course/docs/research/papers.md

 Main ideas of the approach are:
 (1) minimize the memory footprint of TU data structures (AST/CFG/etc.) and free them (or their parts) as soon as possible;
 (2) use function summaries;
+(3) use symbolic execution to evaluate reachability of situations detected by data-flow analysis;
-(3) run analysis tasks in parallel.
+(4) run analysis tasks in parallel.
 The proposed analysis algorithm includes the following steps:

 1. TUs are pre-parsed to build a map of functions (key is a function, value is the translation unit where it is defined).